gbif/hbase-utils/README.md

 hbase-utils
 ===========

-Some utilities for interacting with HBase, primary among them the TableCreator to build pre-split occurrence tables.
+Some utilities for interacting with HBase, primary among them the TableCreator and TableCloneCreator to build pre-split occurrence tables.

+When building with mvn make sure to specify prod or dev as the profile so that you point to the right cluster.

 Acknowledgements